ahmadbhutta823/grade_check/README.md

-# GPT Model Comparison Tool
+# Grade-Specific GPT Responses API

-This tool allows you to compare responses from GPT-4 and GPT-3.5 models for the same prompt.
+This API provides grade-specific explanations using GPT-4, tailored for both Grade 2 and Grade 5 levels in a single response.

 ## Setup